35of 100

 Is it tick season in Manning right now?

 Yes.
-Lone-star ticks are at their summer peak, the main local driver of alpha-gal syndrome and ehrlichiosis.
-In Manning, today's risk reads moderate (38/100).
+Lone-star larval 'seed ticks' are swarming, often dropping dozens of bites in one pass through brush.
+In Manning, today's risk reads moderate (35/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns